DrugCheckingBC/nn-fentanyl-prediction/README.md

 - `FILE_ID`: The name of the associated FTIR file.
 - `FENTANYL_STRIP_POS`: Whether the drug tested positive for fentanyl by the strip test (1=Positive, 0=Negative).
 - `FENTANYL_FTIR_POS`: Whether the drug tested positive for fentanyl in the FTIR sample (1=Positive, 0=Negative).
-- `SITE`: The site that the drugs were tested in.
-- `DATE`: The date of the drug test.
-- `CITY`: The city that the drugs were tested in.
-- `COLOR`: The color of the drug assessed by the technician.
-- `TEXTURE`: The texture of the drug assessed by the technician.

 ## Contributing